B4B3R/My-personnal-notes-for-cybersecurity/Ctfs, Boxs and Challenges/HTB_Starting_Tier1_Three.md

 # Exploitation

 + I type the IP address of the target and I modify my host file in my kali machine to access to the toppers.htb site
-+ I use gobuster tool to enumerate the subdomain of a website
++ I use gobuster tool to enumerate the subdomain of a website, the command below:
+	+ └─# gobuster dns -w subdomains-top1mil-20000.txt -d thetoppers.htb